salamj/ugrpm/README.md

-A simple and easy to use PHP object oriented lirbary to manage (Users,Groups,Roles).
+A simple and easy to use PHP object oriented library to manage (Users,Groups,Roles).